LiskHQ/lisk-desktop/docs/EXTENSIONS_GUIDE.md

 6. Paste Your url to input field and press Add Extension.

-![Alt text](./assets/add_extension_page.png?raw=true "Extension page")
+![Alt text](./assets/add_extension_page.png?raw=true "Extension page") The url is stored locally and The code from the repository will be transpiled, executed and added to the place you declared.

 7. Open page where You targeted Your component to be in lisk-hub.